gocd/www.go.cd/_posts/2015-05-20-plugin-settings.markdown

 author: Go Team
 ---

 Go is continously improving its plugin infrastructure.
-Last year the Plugin API change from JAVA interface based approach to JSON message based one to support multiple versions of same end-point for backward compatibility is working out quiet well.

-Starting 15.2.0 Go will support "Plugin Settings" that will allow plugins to accept global settings from Admins.
-Currently these configurations had to be supported via system properties or a file that is in specified format in a specified location, which makes it a little hapazard.
+Starting 15.2.0 Go will support "Plugin Settings" that will allow plugins developers to accept global settings.
+Currently these configurations had to be supported via system properties or a file that is in specified format in a specified location, which makes it a little haphazard.
 With this feature "all" plugins will have one approach to accept plugins settings from user & access plugin settings from Go Server.

 ### How does it work?